scala/scala3/docs/_spec/05-classes-and-objects.md

     If a class has no formal parameter section that is not implicit, an empty parameter section `()` is assumed.

-    If a formal parameter declaration ´x: T´ is preceded by a `val` or `var` keyword, an accessor (getter) [definition](04-basic-declarations-and-definitions.html#variable-declarations-and-definitions) for this parameter is implicitly added to the class.
+    If a formal parameter definition ´x: T´ is preceded by a `val` or `var` keyword, an accessor [definition](04-basic-definitions.html#value-definitions) for this parameter is implicitly added to the class.

-    The getter introduces a value member ´x´ of class ´c´ that is defined as an alias of the parameter.
+    The accessor introduces a value member ´x´ of class ´c´ that is defined as an alias of the parameter.
-    If the introducing keyword is `var`, a setter accessor [`´x´_=`](04-basic-declarations-and-definitions.html#variable-declarations-and-definitions) is also implicitly added to the class.
+    If the introducing keyword is `var`, a setter accessor [`´x´_=`](04-basic-definitions.html#variable-definitions) is also implicitly added to the class.
-    In invocation of that setter  `´x´_=(´e´)` changes the value of the parameter to the result of evaluating ´e´.
+    An invocation of that setter `´x´_=(´e´)` changes the value of the parameter to the result of evaluating ´e´.

-    The formal parameter declaration may contain modifiers, which then carry over to the accessor definition(s).
+    The formal parameter definition may contain modifiers, which then carry over to the accessor definition(s).
     When access modifiers are given for a parameter, but no `val` or `var` keyword, `val` is assumed.
-    A formal parameter prefixed by `val` or `var` may not at the same time be a [call-by-name parameter](04-basic-declarations-and-definitions.html#by-name-parameters).
+    A formal parameter prefixed by `val` or `var` may not at the same time be a [call-by-name parameter](04-basic-definitions.html#by-name-parameters).

   - ´t´ is a [template](#templates) of the form